 Thames Tideway Tunnel

-The tunnel will intercept at least 94% of the millions of tonnes of sewage overflowing into the tidal Thames every year from the capital’s overloaded Victorian sewer system.
-It will also capture all of the ‘first flush’ from the sewers after heavy rain.
-This contains all the sediment that's built up during periods of drier weather and causes the most damage.
-Instead of over 50 sewage spills a year, there will only be three or four - mostly surface water runoff after heavy storms.
+The tunnel will capture all the ‘first flush’ from the sewers after heavy rain.
+This contains sediment built-up during periods of dry weather and causes the most damage.
+Instead of over 50 sewage spills a year, there will only be around four.
+These will mostly contain surface water runoff after heavy storms.

 Learn more about the benefits of the Thames Tideway Tunnel.

-The tunnel will cost £3.8bn to complete, and an additional £1.1bn has already been spent by Thames Water for preparatory works.
-The cost of the project is being paid for by Thames Water’s 15 million wastewater customers through their bills.
+The Thames Tideway Tunnel will cost £4.1bn to complete.
+We've spent an extra £1.1bn on preparatory works.
+The cost of the project is being paid for by our 15 million wastewater customers, through their bills.